fortesp/image2html/README.md

 # image2html
-PHP script that renders a JPEG image in HTML
+PHP script that renders a JPEG image in HTML circa 2008